santhoshtr/website/content/page/about.md

 I have done significant contributions to Malayalam digital typography.
 I have designed two popular Malayalam typefaces named Chilanka and Manjari.
 Also maintains a number of other Malayalam unicode fonts.
 You can see all of these fonts in [SMC website][2]

-Currently I am working as senior software engineer at&nbsp;Language Engineering team of Wikimedia Foundation.
+Currently I am working as Principal software engineer at&nbsp;Language Engineering team of Wikimedia Foundation.
 I work on MediaWiki language support, internationalization, localization, input methods for large number of languages in which Wikipedia exist, fonts, translation tools etc. I live at Palakkad, Kerala, India.
 I work remotely.

 This blog also has posts by my life partner [Kavya Manohar][3].